 Joan is the beloved daughter of the late … Dawson and “little” sister to four siblings … She is aunt to … and great aunt to …

-In lieu of flowers, the family asks that donations be sent instead to Joan’s favorite charities, the National Women’s History Museum and Truth Out media.
+In lieu of flowers, the family asks that donations be sent instead to Joan’s favorite charity, the National Women’s History Museum.

 Joan opted for an eco-friendly green burial in her revered Pine Barrens, at Steelmantown Cemetary in Woodbine, NJ.
 There will not be a viewing, but there will be a short ceremony following the burial.